 Restaurants in Athens

-A traditional Greek meal is typically accompanied by a selection of hors d'oeuvres, known as mezedes.
-These include melitzanosalata (mashed eggplant with oil, lemon and garlic), taramosalata (caviar spread), gavros marinatos (marinated anchovies), saganaki (grilled or fried cheese) and many other options.
-While many tourists ask for famous 'Greek' dishes like dolmades and baklava, restauranteurs are quick to correct that perception, explaining that those foods are actually Turkish in origin.
+A traditional meal typically comes with a selection of hors d'oeuvres, known as mezedes.
+These include melitzanosalata (mashed eggplant with oil, lemon and garlic), taramosalata (caviar spread), gavros marinatos (marinated anchovies), and saganaki (grilled or fried cheese).
+Also, while many tourists ask for famous 'Greek' dishes such as dolmades and baklava, restauranteurs are quick to explain that those foods are actually Turkish in origin.

-A sit-down eating experience takes place mostly in Athens' Plaka region at the foot of the Acropolis.
-There are four tiers of restaurants.
-In an estiatorio, the familiar (but more expensive) restaurant experience is offered.
-Tavernas are less formal, cheaper and oriented toward more traditional cooking.
-The psistaria are the Greek equivalent of a steakhouse, often buffet with spit-fired meat on display, while psarotaverna specialise in seafood dishes.
+Athens has four tiers of restaurants.
+In an estiatorio, travellers will get the familiar but more expensive restaurant experience.
+Tavernas are less formal, cheaper and generally offer traditional dishes.
+Psistaria are Greece's version of a steakhouse.
+They're often buffets with spit-fired meat on display.
+Lastly, psarotaverna specialise in seafood dishes.

-In Athens there is a culture of street vending, which means one can do all one's eating 'en route' so to speak.
-Among the culinary curiosities on offer are Koulouri (sesame seed bread ring), Galaktoboureko (custard-filled pastry dusted with icing sugar) and Tyropitta (cheese or spinach pies).
-Souvlaki is a popular Greek fast food where meat and vegetables are grilled on a skewer and often served in a pita sandwich.
-The Syntagma district has a number of places in which to eat on the run.
+Athens also has a culture of street vending.
+Koulouri (sesame seed bread ring), Galaktoboureko (custard-filled pastry dusted with icing sugar) and Tyropitta (cheese or spinach pies) are among the foods on offer are.
+Souvlaki is another popular Greek fast food.
+It consists of meat and vegetables grilled on a skewer, and is often served in a pita sandwich.
+Visitors will find many of these foods in the Syntagma district.

-The drinking scene is dominated by a strong, anise-flavoured liqueur called Ouzo.
-Ouzo originated in Greece and is traditionally served with the mezedes, distilled in water.
-Greece also has a very long history of wine production and boasts over a dozen varieties of red and white wine, though connoisseurs may be disappointed in the lack of subtlety.
+The strong, anise-flavoured liqueur, Ouzo, dominates the drinking scene.
+Ouzo originated in Greece and is traditionally served with the mezedes.
+Greece also has a very long history of wine production, though connoisseurs may be disappointed by the lack of subtlety.

-It can be hard to believe, but too much feta and olive oil can grow tiresome for anyone.
-Thankfully, this French bistro, tucked neatly into a cosy and intimate corner of Athens, can re-energise palates with a small list of French staples.
-In busy hours customers are expected to share benches with other diners, which can be a fun way to meet locals.
+Tucked neatly into a cosy and intimate corner of Athens, this French bistro delights palates with a small list of French staples.
+Customers are expected to share benches with others during busy hour, making for a fun way to meet locals.

-Voted the best restaurant in Greece by the 'Athinorama' Golden Chef's Hat Award for six consecutive years, Spondi may drain your wallet but it will fill your stomach and still leave you wanting more.
-Operating from a charming 19th century townhouse with an open courtyard, the venue has a sense of grandeur tempered by friendly service.
+Voted Greece's best restaurant by the 'Athinorama' Golden Chef's Hat Award on multiple occassions, Spondi will drain wallets but fill stomachs and leave guests wanting more.
+Operating from a charming 19th-century townhouse with an open courtyard, the venue has a sense of grandeur tempered by friendly service.

 Taverna Tou Psirri